Brough Park Greyhound Stadium

 Brough Park Greyhound Stadium is located at The Fossway, Byker, Newcastle-Upon-Tyne, England.

-History of Brough Park
+History of Brough Park Greyhound Stadium

 Brough Park Greyhound Stadium is in the east end of Newcastle, in the suburb of Byker.
 This part of the city has undergone constant change since its urbanization in 1865.
 Byker became famous for chemicals, high quality glass and pottery.